-If your child has health concerns it is important that we know about them here in the Health Room.
-If you child requires medications at school - like oral medication, an asthma inhaler, or has any special health needs - we can help.
-Parent permission and a doctor's order is required to give medications/treatments at school.
-Please stop in at the Health Room to meet us and we can answer any questions you may have!
+If your child has health concerns, it is important that we know about them here in the Health Room.
+If your child requires medication at school - like oral medication, an asthma inhaler, or has any special health needs - we can help.
+Parent permission and a doctor's order is required to give medication/treatment at school.
+Please stop in at the Health Room to meet us, and we can answer any questions you may have!

 Are your kids ready for school?
 To attend school in Washington, students must show they are fully immunized or file an exemption with the school district.
 Make sure that your child is up-to-date on their immunizations.

 Reminder About Medications: All medications that need to be given at school, including prescriptions and over-the-counter medications (including Tylenol, Ibuprofen, and even cough drops), must be accompanied by an Authorization for Administration of Medication at School form.
 This form must be signed by both the parent and their physician/dentist.
 Medication cannot be given to your child without this completed form.
 Authorization forms need to be updated at the start of each new school year.
 Contact the Health Room or download copies from our website.
 Download health forms >>